Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 1. Immediate hypersensitivity reactions (allergies)

 This is a true food allergy which involves an immune reaction by IgE antibodies.
 These reactions develop within minutes to an hour or so from ingestion.
-The immune system (via IgE) responds by triggering mast cells to break open and release histamine, which then triggers more mast cells to break open, creating a chain reaction that causes symptoms like hives, coughing, sneezing, and watery eyes or anaphylaxis, a life threatening reaction requiring adrenaline (via an EpiPen) and emergency medical treatment.
+The immune system (via IgE) responds by triggering mast cells to break open and release histamine, which then triggers more mast cells to break open, creating a chain reaction that causes symptoms like hives, coughing, sneezing, and watery eyes or anaphylaxis, a life-threatening reaction requiring adrenaline (via an EpiPen) and emergency medical treatment.
 Susceptibility to allergies often runs in families.

-Symptoms can appear anywhere on the body and can be very mild to severe and even life threatening.
+Symptoms can appear anywhere on the body and can be very mild to severe and even life-threatening.
 Anaphylaxis is a type of allergic reaction where the throat swells, restricting breathing, rapid loss of blood pressure occurs and the person goes into shock and can die.

 Almost any molecule can be an allergen however, the most common food allergies include: